ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 ==================
 Design evaluation
 ==================
-Instance of the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` allows user to create new designs and evaluate them.
-Instance of the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` is accessible from instance of the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` via its :func:`project <ansys.optislang.core.project.Project>` property.
+You use the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` class to create designs and evaluate them.
+To access this class from the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance, you use the :func:`project <ansys.optislang.core.project.Project>` method.

 .. code:: python